CHURCHILL WAR ROOMS

 Visiting Churchill Cabinet and War Rooms

 The entrance to the Churchill Cabinet War Rooms is at the Clive Steps on King Charles Street.
 The easiest way to find it is to go along Whitehall to the horse guard on duty (see Household Cavalry Museum), stop to take a picture, of course, and then follow the sign through the passage.
 The venue is open daily from 9:30 to 6 pm, but the last admission is at 5 pm.
-Admission to the Museum and War Rooms is £11 for adults, £9 for seniors and students, free for kids under 15.
+Admission to the Museum and War Rooms is £18 for adults, £14.40 for seniors and students, £9 for children 5-15.
+Family Tockets are available.
+(These prices include a voluntary donation for preservation.)
 The Churchil War Rooms are part of the Imperial War Museums with incluse the HMS Belfast (see HMS Belfast War Ship Museum) and the IWM of London.

 For more Winston Churchill you can visit his cherished home of Chartwell, south of London in Kent or his birthplace Blenheim Palace in Oxfordshire a few miles from Oxford.
 Or to see the wartime armored train named for the great "Battle of Britain" Prime Minister go up to York (see York National Rail Museum). © Bargain Travel Europe

 Compare the best deals on hotels in London on TripAdvisor

 Churchill War Rooms

 These articles are copyrighted and the sole property of Bargain Travel Europe and WLPV, LLC. and may not be copied or reprinted without permission.